A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: The density theorem

-We have seen in the proof, that for general $q$ the improvement in the exponent (i.e. $\delta_{\Gamma}>0$) arises simple through an imbalance between $\mathcal{V}(\Gamma)$ and $\sigma_{\mathbf{1}}$.
-However, to further improve the exponent for prime $q$ required non-trivial estimates for Kloosterman sums.

 \begin{remark} We expect versions of Theorem~\ref{th:gen_ests} to hold in great generality.
-Indeed the main global tool, which is the (pre)-Kuznetsov formula, remains valid in great generality.
+Indeed the main global tool, which is the Kuznetsov formula, is very flexible.
 Thus one is left with the problem of estimating the first Fourier coefficient on the spectral side and the ramified Kloosterman sums on the geometric side.
 The spectral problem can, at least conditionally on Conjecture~\ref{conj}, be reduced to the purely local problem of establishing \eqref{con_2}.
 The geometric problem also reduces to a local problem.
 Namely to a suitable estimate for the ramified Kloosterman sets.
-We believe that for \eqref{dens_goal} with $\delta_{\Gamma}=0$ only very weak bounds for the ramified Kloosterman sets suffice. \end{remark}
+We believe that for \eqref{dens_goal} with $\delta=0$ only very weak bounds for the ramified Kloosterman sets suffice. \end{remark}